marcosnevot/iot-live-metrics-hub/ARCHITECTURE.md

 - Evaluate simple alert rules (MIN / MAX / RANGE) on each reading.
 - Persist alerts with status and lifecycle.
 - Expose business APIs for querying metrics, rules, alerts and devices.
-- Register devices and provision per-device API keys (for now only generated and returned on creation; ingest still uses a single global API key).
+- Register devices and provision per-device API keys, using:
+  - Strong random API keys generated per device.
+  - Hashed storage of API keys in the `devices` table.
+  - Binding between `device_id` and API key for ingest.
+- Authenticate human users via JWT with simple roles (`admin`, `analyst`) to protect business APIs.

 The system is implemented as a modular monolith prepared for a future split into services if needed.